RikenSugitaLab/MLMM-Potential/doc/Genesis_ML_Interface.md

 model file with .pt extension is needed

 ## Related Option in GENESIS
 [QMMM] Section
-qmtyp: set it to ##ml##
+qmtyp: set it to **ml**

 max_order: The truncation order of Taylor Expansion of external potential.
 1,2,3 is supported.
 Please use 3.

-lock_id: During Initialization of interface, to syncronizea GENESIS with ML Server, ML Server will wait for the generation of a file named by file_lock.{lock_id}.
-Therefore if multiple tasks is ran on the same working directory, please set this option ot different values.
+lock_id: During Initialization of interface, to synchronizea GENESIS with ML Server before socket connection, ML Server will wait for the generation of a file named by file.lock.{lock_id}. **Therefore if multiple tasks is ran on the same working directory, please set this option to different values.
+These files should be deleted before running new tasks.**

 port: port for socket connection